TatsuUkraine/flutter_sticky_infinite_list/README.md

   /// Will be used only when `direction: InfiniteListDirection.multi`
   ///
   /// Accepts negative values only
+  ///
+  /// If it's not provided, scroll will be infinite in negative direction
   minChildCount: -100,

   /// Max child count
   ///
   /// Specifies number of elements for forward list
+  ///
+  /// If it's not provided, scroll will be infinite in positive direction
   maxChildCount: 100,

   /// Item builder